Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

 }
 ```

-We can copy the code for reading exam points and printing grade distribution nearly as is from the previous main program.
-In the program below, parts of the code have indeed been copied from the earlier main program, and new method for printing stars has also been created -- this clarifies the method that is used for printing the grade distribution.
+It's possible to reuse the code for reading exam points and printing grade distribution from the previous main program with minimal modifications.
+In the following program, some parts of the code have indeed been copied from the earlier version, while a new method for printing stars has been added to improve the clarity of the code that prints the grade distribution.

 ```java
 import java.util.Scanner;